janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 Words are a mess in a beautiful way.

 So the next time you get into a debate about the definition of a word, take a step back and ask yourself,

+I'd like to leave you off with one last thought: A pile of baseball cards is a good example of a kulupu, but kulupu doesn't _mean_ "a pile of baseball cards."

 Thanks to jan Tekinowi for the thumbnail of this video, and thank you all so much for learning!
 Have a good one!